Jathin-Chetty/python-mini-projects/number-guessing game/process.md

  printing using coma instead of str()
  >printing without using str()
 >```python
-> print("you got it in" , gusses ," guesses")
+> print("you got it in" , gusses ,"guesses")
->#converting gusses to string implicitly be seperating it with comma
+>#converting gusses to string implicitly be seperating it with comma.
+It will also add spaces automatically
 >```